yogeshmpandey/yogeshmpandey.github.io/_posts/2015-10-05-Triund-Trek.md

 >That Awesome Crowd

 After waiting for 2 hours in line, we grabbed the seats below the big screens.
 After an hour the match started.
 It was and exhilarating experience watching the crowd going mad on every ball.
-Mad crowd cheering Indian players like anything.
+With all exuberance crowd cheering Indian players like anything.
 We screamed till our throats went sour.
 Though India lost the match, but the overall experience of being an audience of a live match in itself was rewarding.
 We went back to the room after a steep uphill climb of 3.5 km.

 <img src="http://i.imgur.com/bKVuviT.jpg" alt="">